saran-gangster/neuroscience_part-1/README.md

-i want to thank the following experts for their feedback and valuable input:
+i want to thank the following experts for their feedback and valuable input for this blog:
 \

 \